French Third Republic: Foreign policy 1871 to 1914

 Foreign policy of 1871–1914 was based on a slow rebuilding of alliances with Russia and Britain in order to counteract the threat from Germany.
 Bismarck had made a mistake in taking Alsace and Lorraine in 1871, setting off decades of popular hatred of Germany and demand for revenge.
 Bismarck's decision came in response to popular demand, and the Army's demand for a strong frontier.
 It was not necessary since France was much weaker militarily than Germany, but it forced Bismarck to orient German foreign policy to block France from having any major allies.
-Alsace and Lorraine were a grievance for some years, but by 1890 had largely faded away.

 France rebuilt its Army, emphasizing modernization in such features as new artillery, and after 1905 invested heavily in military aircraft.
-Most important in restoring prestige was a strong emphasis on the growing French Empire, which brought prestige, despite large financial costs.
+Most important in restoring prestige was a strong emphasis on the growing colonial empire, which brought prestige, despite large financial costs.
 Very few French families settled in the colonies, and they were too poor in natural resources and trade to significantly benefit the overall economy.
 Nevertheless, they were second in size only to the British Empire, provided prestige in world affairs, and gave an opportunity for Catholics (under heavy attack by the Republicans in Parliament) to devote their energies to spread French culture and civilization worldwide.
 An extremely expensive investment in building the Panama Canal was a total failure, in terms of money, many deaths by disease, and political scandal.
 Bismarck was fired in 1890, and after that German foreign policy was confused and misdirected.
 For example, Berlin broke its close ties with St. Petersburg, allowing the French to enter through heavy financial investment, and a Paris–St Petersburg military alliance that proved essential and durable.
 Germany feuded with Britain, which encouraged London and Paris to drop their grievances over Egypt and Africa, reaching a compromise whereby the French recognized British primacy in Egypt, while Britain recognized French primacy in Morocco.
 This enabled Britain and France to move closer together, finally achieving an informal military relationship after 1904.